Short stories from the 1970s

 Narayan Debnath’s third venture with our hero, gifts him a magician-like flair

-Berajaley Ghanada from Sharodiya Kishore Bharati, 1973
+Byaraajaaley Ghanada from Shaarodiyaa Kishore Bharati, 1973

 Artist: Narayan Debnath

-Berajaley Ghanada from Ghanadar Phnu, 1978
+Byaraajaaley Ghanada from Ghanadar Phnu, 1978

 Artist: Dhruba Roy

-From Aphuronto Ghanada (1976)
+From Awphuronto Ghanada (1976)

 Artist: Ajit Gupta